mckinsey/vizro/vizro-core/docs/pages/user_guides/tabs.md

 # How to use tabs

 Tabs organize and separate groups of related content in a dashboard, letting users switch between different sections or views.
+They are essentially a way of stacking multiple [`Containers`](container.md) on top of each other, and letting the user switch between them.
+[`Containers`][vizro.models.Container] enable the grouping of page components into sections and subsections.

+Both `Tabs` and `Containers` can be considered as a means to customise your page layout, and are an alternative to using [`Layout`](layout.md).
+However, if you simply want to arrange components on a page, we recommend reading our user guide on [`Layout`](layout.md) first.

-This guide shows you how to use tabs to organize your containers into subsections inside the dashboard.
+This guide shows you how to use tabs to organize your `Containers` into subsections inside the dashboard.

 To add [`Tabs`][vizro.models.Tabs] to your page, do the following: